 As promised before yesterday, I’m going to explain to you why personal tax residency is the key to reduce your tax burden and have the freedom to choose where you spend your hard-earned money.

-First of all, I would like to clarify that contrary to what many people think and say, if you are a permanent traveler and you are not settled in any country, in particular, you have no tax residence and therefore you do not owe taxes to any government.
+First of all, I would like to clarify that contrary to what many people think and say, if you are a permanent traveler and you are not settled in any country in particular, you have no tax residence and therefore you do not owe taxes to any government.

 It’s been said that only two things in life are certain: death and taxes.

-The world provides us with many opportunities and options.
+The world provides us many opportunities and options.
 With the help of professionals, and properly implementing a Flag Theory strategy, you can legally minimize your effective tax rate.

 That being said, taxes are complex issues and even more so when we speak in cross-jurisdictional terms.

-There are many factors to consider such as the tax laws of your country of origin, the place where your business is established or domiciled (more on that in next letters), the nature of your income, an asset class that you own, etc.
+There are many factors to consider such as the tax laws of your country of origin, the place where your business is established or domiciled (more on that in next letters), the source and nature of your income, an asset class that you own, etc.

 This is why you should always seek tax advice from a highly-qualified accountant or tax advisor before taking action.
 Potential downsides of not doing so are simply not worth it.